 - AVOID RUSH HOUR: If you’ll be fetching your bike on a week day avoid rush hour time slots; schedule your pick up well in advance or after the rush.
 If on a weekend, usually early Saturday or Sunday mornings before 11.00am is calmer on most roads.

 - KEEP YOUR ROUTE SIMPLE: Keep your route as simple as possible and ride roads you are familiar with.
 This is not a time to try out a new short cut.
 You want to avoid distractions.

-- GET TO KNOW ALL CONTROLS: Before mounting up, familiarize yourself with all controls – how the turn signals work (self cancelling or not), ignition location, immobilizer if present, etc. Adjust the mirrors to fit your viewing needs.
+- GET TO KNOW ALL CONTROLS: Before mounting up, familiarise yourself with all controls – how the turn signals work (self cancelling or not), ignition location, immobiliser if present, etc. Adjust the mirrors to fit your viewing needs.
 Read the full pre-ride inspection here.

 - CHECK FUEL: Check to ensure you fuel and enough to get you home.
 The dealership should provide a full tank.
 But be sure to check.
 If you’ve not got enough you’ll have to include a gas stop.

 - SIT ON THE BIKE: Now, sit on the bike (no need for helmet at this stage.
 The bike is not running yet.) and practise lifting the bike off the side-stand.
 Then kick-up the side stand balancing the bike.
 Then find the side-stand and push it into place, being sure it’s fully deployed.